Birsa Munda: Legacy

-The Union cabinet, at a meeting held on 10 November 2021, voted to observe 15 November, Birsa Munda's birth anniversary, as Janjatiya Gaurav Divas, to remember the contribution of tribal freedom fighters.
+The Union cabinet, at a meeting held on 10 November 2021, voted to observe 15 November, Birsa Munda's birth anniversary, as Janjatiya Gaurav Divas, to remember the contribution of tribal independence activist.
 His birth anniversary is still celebrated by tribal people as far away as Mysore and Kodagu districts in Karnataka.
-The official celebration takes place at his samadhi sthal (mausoleum) in the Kokar neighbourhood of Ranchi, the capital of Jharkhand.
+The official celebration takes place at his samadhi sthal in the Kokar neighbourhood of Ranchi, the capital of Jharkhand.

-Today, there are several organizations, bodies, and structures named after him, notably Birsa Munda Airport Ranchi, Birsa Institute of Technology Sindri,Birsa Munda International Hockey Stadium Rourkela,(World's largest Hockey Stadium), Birsa Munda Vanvasi Chattravas, Kanpur, Sidho Kanho Birsha University, Purulia, and Birsa Agricultural University.
+Today, there are several organizations, bodies, and structures named after him, notably Birsa Munda Airport Ranchi, Birsa Institute of Technology Sindri, Birsa Munda International Hockey Stadium Rourkela (World's largest Hockey Stadium), Birsa Munda Vanvasi Chattravas, Kanpur, Sidho Kanho Birsha University, Purulia, Birsa Munda Government Medical College, Shahdol, and Birsa Agricultural University.
 The war cry of Bihar Regiment is Birsa Munda Ki Jai (Victory to Birsa Munda).

 The Statue of Ulgulan is a proposed 150-foot-tall statue of Birsa Munda to be built in Jharkhand with stones collected from households in the region.

-Ulgulan, the annual college festival of the National University of Study and Research in Law, in Ranchi, is inspired by the freedom struggle of Birsa Munda.
+Ulgulan, the annual college festival of the National University of Study and Research in Law, in Ranchi, is inspired by the independence struggle of Birsa Munda.

 Gopi Nainar, the director of Aramm, is set to direct a movie, in Tamil, on the life of Birsa Munda.
 Well known Tamil director and anti-caste activist Pa.
 Ranjith will direct a Hindi movie which is based on Birsa Munda's life.